 Understand You Must Act

 As leaders, embracing the fact that we must act is of utmost importance!
 We do not have the luxury of inaction since even inaction is an act in and of itself.
 Acknowledging this reality may increase the pressure one feels.
-Still, I remind myself of a quote from the great female tennis player Billy Jean King when she said, “Pressure is a privilege!”
+Still, I remind myself of a quote from the great tennis player Billy Jean King when she said, “Pressure is a privilege!”
 Recommendation: Embrace the pressure of consequential decisions.
 It means you are involved in something meaningful to you and your life.

 No Absolutes In Investing